davidpinhas/freedom55/README.md

 The `config` command will guide you through the configuration process and request the required parameters for the selected integrations.

 ## Integrations
-Freedom 55 lets you integrate a variaty of tools and utilize them through one multi-tool.
-The vision is to provide you the freedom to work with one unified multi-tool insead of multiple CLIs, which cause a mess in your environment and your head.
+Freedom 55 is a powerful multi-tool that simplifies your workflow by integrating a variety of tools into a single interface.
+With Freedom 55, you can use a single tool instead of juggling multiple CLIs, which can clutter your environment and can be pretty overwhelming.

 Here's a list of currently supported tools (limited support):
 * [ArgoCD](#Argocd)